anger-man/unsupervised-image-transfer-and-uq/README.md

-# unsupervised-depth-estimation
+# unsupervised-depth-estimation-and-uq
-Unsupervised single-shot depth estimation with perceptual reconstruction loss
+Unsupervised joint image transfer and uncertainty quantification using patch invariant networks

-Implementation of a framework for fully unsupervised single-view depth estimation as proposed in:
+Implementation of a framework for fully unsupervised single depth estimation as proposed in:

 Preprint version: #####